Kāma Is Conceptual Lust—Objects Are Innocent: A Penetrative Analysis of Kāma in Early Buddhism Reflections by Bhante Dr. Chandima Skip to main content

 Modern life trains us to seek constant stimulation—screens, music, food, touch, and shopping.
 These are merely kāmaguṇā (sense strands).
 Yet we expect them to deliver lasting happiness.
 When they fade, dissatisfaction returns.
 This explains why people feel busy yet empty.

-2. The real craving is in the mind, not in things
+2. The real craving is in the conceptualization, not in things (objects)

 Beautiful sights, tasty food, or comfort are not the problem.